Saint George and the Dragon (book): History

 The legend which was developed during the crusades is about George, a man who lived in 3rd century Rome in the area we call Libya today.
 George was an army commander during the persecution of Christianity under Roman emperor Diocletian.
 George refused to persecute Christians and was tortured and eventually beheaded.
 He became known as Saint George when Christian Roman Emperor Constantine devoted a church to him.

-Themes

-Revelation 12:9 in the Bible describes a great dragon who managed to deceive the whole world and was cast out.
-The dragon in the story symbolizes the Devil and how the power of Christ is what was necessary to put it away once and for all.
-In the story, George comes across a town of pagans who have been giving offerings to the dragon.
-He slays the dragon and the people of the town abandon their paganism and adopt Christianity.
-The Red Cross on his armor is meant to invoke Biblical symbolism in the mind of the readers.